aamodatre/QOSF-2021-Cohort-4/README.md

 _**Merits of this approach**_:

-1. Bonus question solved - The script is able to search for appropriate solutions for any number of qubits.

-2. When only one solution number is present, and repeated 'n' times, all 'n' binary indices are accurately returned in a equal superposition
+1. Addresses the Bonus Question: The script accepts vectors with random values of size 2^n with m bits in length for each element and finds the appropriate state(s) from an oracle.

+2. Identifying repeated solutions: Single solutions repeated multiple times are identified accurately.

-### Failures and Suggested Alternatives
+### Flaws and suggested alternatives:

-While

-1. If more than one solution state repeated.
-For example, the input array [1 3 1 2] will fail to identify all three solutions (2 instances of '01' and 1 instance of '10') correctly.
+_**Flaws**_

+After employing a variety of test cases, it is observed that ```main.py``` **may** return the incorrect indices if:

-2. If non-solution numbers are repeated more than once.
-For example, the input array [1 1 1 5] may not be able to identify the solution 5 (binary = 101).
+1. Numbers which do not satisfy the specified criterion are repeated more than twice.
+For e.g. in the input array [1 1 1 5], 1 is incorrectly identified as the correct solution.

+2. Multiple 'solution' numbers are repeated several times.
+For e.g. [1 3 1 2] contains two instances of the solution '1' and one instance of the solution '2'.
+However, all three of these may not be correctly idenfified.

+_**Alternative**_

+1. The first flaw listed above, is effectively solved with ```alternative.py```.

 - The alternative code may be executed as ```python3 alternative.py```.